 The lack of sound in the room, apart from Clovers reprimands, Deuce's girly screams and Bray's barking laugh, made me freeze.
-Not only was I the pregnant girl anymore, I would from now on be known as the mental
+Not only was I the pregnant girl anymore, I would from now on be known as the mental, pregnant girl.

 I quickly let go of Deuce's soft(growl) hair and sat my large bum back on the bench.

 Bray's laughter subsided into a low chuckle, and after a few seconds of silence the hall erupted into an orchestra of whispering.
 I wish I didn't give a toss what they were thinking about me, that I were so sure of myself that I could just shrug it all off with a smile.
 Well, that was not the case, and I bit my lip uneasily.

 Deuce massaged his scalp and was eyeing me as though I were a ticking time bomb, and this combined with Clover ignoring my prescence was enough to make me feel utterly miserable.